msw93/blog-scratch/content/blog/2-years-to-learn-japanese/index.md

 <!-- So I signed up for the N2.
 I had about 5 months to cram as much Japanese knowledge into my brain.
 I had my plan, I was ready.
 Many of the coworkers who had previously failed the JLPT N2 told me it was an impossible task to pass the N2 in such a short period of time and that added more fuel to the fire.
 I did what a called "rage studying" a level of zen that can only be achieved when trying to *"prove all the haters wrong"*. -->

 These next 5 months, I studied probably the hardest I ever did in my life.
 Every single Japanese word that was spoken at work I listened like they whispering the answer to the JLPT test questions themselves.
 I was using Anki so much I started to dream in flashcards.
 I was addicted to the sweet feeling of the green pie graph in my Anki statistics slowly filling up.
-I studied so much grammar that it would make my Elementary school grammar nazi french teacher proud.
+I studied so much grammar that it would make my elementary school grammar nazi french teacher proud.
 Basically **every waking moment was studying Japanese**.

 A couple of interesting Japanese study resources I found while studying were Nihongo Con Teppei - A Japanese Podcast for Intermediates, and the second was Matt vs Japan's Youtube channel.
 Before you say "this asshole I knew it, filthy AJATTer" hear me out.